ariaduan/info-len/README.md

 			*python [n]gm_merge_50000.py [path]/google_web_ngrams/data/[n]gms ../corpora_and_texts_obtained/replication_word_list_50000 ../corpora_and_texts_obtained/replication_POS_word_list_50000 ../corpora_and_texts_obtained/pho_syl_len_word_list --language en --LOO True*

-		Remove *--LOO True* if you don't want to use leave-one-out cross validation.'
+		Remove *--LOO True* if you don't want to use leave-one-out cross validation.

 	2) Plot with plot.Rmd
 		Run *frequency clip evaluation* section of *plot.Rmd* in R Studio.
 Also replace the cutoff number with different number to see the difference.